IntroCSCI/colorvisionproject-alexb02h/README.md

 Cin >> choice;

 ### Decisions
-The decision is that if you would like to take the test again or not.
-You will answer with either a y or an n.
+The decision is if the user would like to take the test again.
+The user will answer with either a “y” or an “n.”
 I will be using a switch statement rather than using an if statement because it will go much faster.
 I also have an if-else statement which will be used to display the circle which contains the number.
-In these if statements there will printf() outputs the pattern :
+In these if statements there will printf() outputs with the following pattern:
 ```
  @@@@@@
 @@@@@@@@